School for the Blind and Visually Impaired

 We’re providing tablets for students to enable them continue their education during times of remote learning.

-The effects of the ongoing, fourteen-year Israeli-imposed blockade of Gaza have had a destructive impact on the lives of children and their families.
-Restricted movement of people and goods has crippled the economy and caused widespread unemployment.
-80% of Palestinians in Gaza live in poverty.
-T
+Before the IDF invasion of Gaza in late 2023, the effects of the ongoing Israeli-imposed blockade of Gaza had had a destructive impact on the lives of children and their families.
+Restricted movement of people and goods crippled the economy and caused widespread unemployment.
+Before October 2023, 80% of Palestinians in Gaza live in poverty.

 This year, Mercy-USA is providing the funds to rehabilitate critical infrastructure of the school facility.
 We’re making improvements to important solar power systems that power the school facility and repairing air conditioning units.
 We’re providing shaded shelters for the children so they are not left in the hot sun waiting for transportation and other activities.